Touch and Go: Easily Add Capacitive Sense to Just About Anything

 Example Xpress Configurator Interface for TouchXpress Customization

-The family also uses Simplicity Studio's Capacitive Sense Profiler tool to visualize the capacitive device's performance and output information such as detection time, touch thresholds, charge levels, etc.
+The family also uses Simplicity Studio's Capacitive Sense Profiler tool to visualize the capacitive device's performance and output information such as detection time, touch thresholds, charge levels, and so on.

 Example of Capacitive Sense Profiler Interface